nojvek/matrix-rain/README.md

 This had an interesting side effect that it was a great visualization of the source code.
 It looked like the computer was programming itself in parallel.
 I changed the code so it uses jquery.js and voila!
 I was reading snippets of jquery source code.
 While I took my dog for a run, I left it running.
 My wife (non-technical) sent me a message "Hey your computer is in the matrix, its really cool!".
 Younger noj would be very impressed of older noj.

 The source code matrixRain.coffee is < 200 lines of code.

-Being in a large software company, I don't don't get to do fun things like this often.
-This was one of the things that really sparked up the inner geek in me.